ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 >###### Put regular sessions of thinking between bursts of coding.

 Thinking is important, because it helps us determine when we are  moving in the wrong direction and wasting our time.
-Iterations give us natural gaps in which we can review and plan our work and reassess if we are still heading in the right direction.
+Iterations give us natural gaps in which we can review and plan our work and continuously reassess if we are still heading in the right direction.

 I like to use the Pomodoro Technique for this.
 As illustrated in Figure 1.3 it gives us a cycle of personal work iterations that are each 25 minutes long and have breaks between them.
 The start of each Pomodoro is a natural time to rethink what we are doing.